bluemix/Gradient-Widgets/README.md

 ## Gradient Widgets

-A minimal set of Flutter widgets wrapped with gradients.
+A minimal set of Flutter widgets encased with beautiful gradients.

 You can use them when your UI needs user attention/focus, , e.g., login or send actions, or important shopping item title (see [Gradient Screens](https://github.com/bluemix/Gradient-Screens) to get the idea 😉)